-The legislation authorizing some Federal educational programs requires that Federal funds are made available for a program's enhancement but do not replace resources that SEAs and LEAs had already been spending on education before the inception of the Federal programs.
-The intent is to assist SEAs and LEAs in achieving greater levels of benefits and services, without withdrawing their previously dedicated resources from supporting these activities.
+The legislation authorizing some Federal educational programs requires that Federal funds are made available for a program's enhancement but do not replace resources that LEAs had already been spending on education before the inception of the Federal programs.
+The intent is to assist LEAs in achieving greater levels of benefits and services, without withdrawing their previously dedicated resources from supporting these activities.
 That is, Federal funding for these programs must supplement, not supplant, dedicated non-Federal resources.
-In order to implement this "supplement-not-supplant" requirement, ED requires SEAs and LEAs to use a lower rate known as a restricted rate.
+In order to implement this "supplement-not-supplant" requirement, ED requires LEAs to recalculate their indirect cost rates using a formula described in 34 CFR Parts 76.564 -76.569.
+This formula generates a lower rate known as a restricted rate.
+Most restricted rates are single-digit.
 Applying the restricted rate results in a marginal distribution of administrative overhead costs required to implement Federal assistance programs.

-The formula entails purging certain cost items from an SEA's or LEA's unrestricted indirect cost pool, and reclassifying them as direct costs.
+The formula entails purging certain cost items from an LEA's unrestricted indirect cost pool, and reclassifying them as direct costs.
 By excluding otherwise allowable costs from the indirect cost pool and adding them to the direct cost base, this operation generates a smaller numerator and larger denominator.
 The resulting calculation generates the lower, restricted rate.